1. Overview

 }

-3.5.
+3.4.
 Logging

-Without any additional configuration, when executing any of the created tasks, the following lines will be printed to the console:
+If logs were not suppressed by default, when executing any of the created tasks, the following lines will be printed to the console:

 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".